HomeAthletesPele Biography, World Cups, Age, Facts

 Net Worth$100 million

-Pele Football Career
+Pele’s Football Career

-Pelé, rose from impoverished beginnings to become a global icon in football.
+Pelé rose from impoverished beginnings to become a global icon in football.
 His journey began in the streets of Bauru, where he practiced his skills with makeshift balls.
 At the age of 15, he joined Santos FC, showcasing remarkable talent and earning a spot on the Brazilian national team by 16.

 The turning point in Pelé’s career came during the 1958 World Cup when, at just 17 years old, he led Brazil to victory, becoming the youngest player to achieve such a feat.
 His extraordinary skills on the field earned him the nickname “The King” and catapulted him to worldwide fame.

-Throughout his career, Pele scored over 1,000 professional goals, a milestone unmatched by many.
+Throughout his career, Pelé scored over 1,000 professional goals, a milestone unmatched by many.
 His playing style, marked by creativity, speed, and clinical finishing, earned him admiration and accolades from fans and peers worldwide.

-Beyond his on-field achievements, Pele has become a global ambassador for football and a symbol of Brazilian pride.
+Beyond his on-field achievements, He has become a global ambassador for football and a symbol of Brazilian pride.
 He continues to be revered as a living legend in the sport, and his name is always linked with excellence and success in football.

 Read Also: Wole Soyinka Biography, Age, Playwright, Noble Prize